codenisst/destiny2-pic-discord-bot/README.md

 !offAuto (*) - turns off autoposting
 !status (*) - allows to change bot's status !disconnect (*) - turns bot off
+!addGroup (*) - allows you to add groups to the bot parser !stop (*) - tells the bot that the desired groups are specified

 *functional is gradually expanding*
 ```